205 Promotion of Tenured and Tenurable Faculty

 1. The Provost considers each candidate’s qualifications using approved department, college, and University criteria; reviews the recommendations of the department tenure and promotion review committees, the Chair, college tenure and promotion review committees, and Dean; and forwards all materials, along with their recommendation to the President, copying the Dean, Chair, and faculty member.

-2. The appeals process, outlined in Policy 206 Tenure and Promotion Appeals Process, may begin after the Provost has notified the candidate of their recommendation.
+2. The appeals process, outlined in Policy 206 Tenure and Promotion Appeals, may begin after the Provost has notified the candidate of their recommendation.
 The President’s letter with the promotion recommendation will be sent after the appeals process is completed.

 E. President’s Review